luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/02/01-morph-types.md

 This flood of sensory information would be overwhelming under normal circumstances.
 By default, however, core systems reduce these inputs to a low-level background hum, allowing you to focus your attention as needed or desired.
 Being sleeved in a core does not make you omniscient or all-perceiving, however.
 You are no more aware of everything going on than you are aware of your blood flow, breathing, or digestive processes in a normal biomorph.
 You can focus your attention and actively monitor a sensation, but otherwise it is considered environmental “noise.”
 For Perceive tests to determine if you are aware of specific low-level activity or a particular event, you are treated as distracted (–20 modifier; higher-end cores have oracle ware to negate this modifier).
 You are, however, immediately aware of any alerts triggered by security or other systems.

-Core cyberbrain systems also take advantage of multi-focus ware (▶128), which expands the capabilities of multi-tasking mods, allowing you to focus your attention in multiple places at once.
+Core cyberbrain systems also take advantage of [multi-focus ware](../04/03-new-mental-ware.md#multi-focus), which expands the capabilities of multi-tasking mods, allowing you to focus your attention in multiple places at once.
 For example, a sexton core ego with multi-tasking and 4 multi-focus modules can use [detailed perception](../../../12/21-other-action-factors.md#perception) (_EP2_) on 6 things at once (2 from the multi-tasking plus 4 more from multi-focus).
 This means that sexton can monitor power fluctuations, track a suspicious target through security feeds, listen to the comm channels of an approaching ship, scan public real-time mesh feeds with a keyword search, check the status of fabricator print job, and watch a cat video all at the same time.
 This ability to split attention does not grant extra actions, but it does allow the ego to maintain ongoing mental task actions.

 ### Multiple Egos

 Simpler core systems such as wardens rely on a single ego overwatching the entire network and managing all sub-systems.
 This works well in small cluster and tin-can habs, small spacecraft, and so on.
-Larger core systems rely on multi-ego control ware ▶128 to distribute the workload to additional egos, which work in tandem to handle all sub-systems.
+Larger core systems rely on [multi-ego control ware](../04/03-new-mental-ware.md#multi-ego-controls) to distribute the workload to additional egos, which work in tandem to handle all sub-systems.
 Most larger cores are directed by a single ego and their forks or ALIs, though sometimes disparate egos are compatible enough to work together.
 On massive ships and habs, multiple core systems will be used, each handling control over prominent sub-systems or sections of the infrastructure.
 In emergencies or situations when an ego needs to evacuate, rest, or get some downtime, these egos can transfer control of different sub-systems and tasks to each other.

 ### Core Hacking